Bekalah/stone-grimoire/README_RENDERER.md

 ## Layers and Safety

-- Vesica field anchors the scene with intersecting circles derived from constants 3, 7, 9, 11.
+- Vesica field anchors the scene with intersecting circles derived from constants 3, 7, 9, and 11.
-- Tree-of-Life scaffold plots 10 sephirot plus Daath and wires 22 static paths.
+- Tree-of-Life scaffold plots 10 sephirot plus Daath and wires 22 static paths to respect the canon.
 - Fibonacci curve traces three calm turns of a logarithmic spiral for gentle motion cues without animation.
-- Double-helix lattice adds two strands and 22 crossbars to complete the weave.
+- Double-helix lattice adds two strands, 22 crossbars, and a central spine so the weave stays grounded.

-Design notes are written directly in `js/helix-renderer.mjs`.
-Each helper is pure, and comments explain the ND-safe rationale (no motion, soft gradients, layered ordering).
+Design notes sit directly inside `js/helix-renderer.mjs`.
+Each helper is pure and includes comments about ND-safe rationale: no motion, soft gradients, and a clear paint order for layered geometry.

+## Numerology Anchors

+The renderer keeps the requested constants close at hand.
+The default `NUM` object exposes 3, 7, 9, 11, 22, 33, 99, and 144.
+Modify the object before calling `renderHelix` if you need different ratios for another study.

 ## Files

-- `index.html` - entry point with header status line and a `<canvas>` sized to 1440x900.
+- `index.html` – entry point with header status line and a `<canvas>` sized to 1440x900.
-- `js/helix-renderer.mjs` - ES module exporting `renderHelix(ctx, options)`; contains pure helpers for each layer.
+- `js/helix-renderer.mjs` – ES module exporting `renderHelix(ctx, options)`; contains pure helpers for each layer.
-- `data/palette.json` - optional palette override.
+- `data/palette.json` – optional palette override.
 Remove or edit to retint the renderer while staying offline.
+When missing, the script posts a small notice and uses internal ND-safe colors.

 ## Usage (Offline)